 BSOD (Blue Screen of Death) is the most common error on Windows 10, which indicates a system crash, in which the operating system has reached a crucial condition where it can no longer operate safely.

-Therefore, here comes some questions, what is BSOD?
-Why it occurs?
+Therefore, here come some questions: what is BSOD?
+Why does it occur?
 And how to fix it on Windows 10?
 These are what this post talks about.
+Usually, the quick fix is to download the Windows ISO and perform a clean Windows installation.
+(Need Windows 10 Home?
+Get it from: Windows 10 Home ISO Download)

 After reading, don't forget to share this instruction with your friends.